Finding Extrema from GraphsIn Exercises 15–20, sketch the graph o... | Channels for Pearson+

 Theorem 1 (Extreme Value Theorem)

-The Extreme Value Theorem states that if a function is continuous over a closed interval, it must have both an absolute maximum and minimum within that interval.
-This theorem helps in identifying extrema by ensuring that continuous functions on closed intervals will have extreme values, guiding the analysis of piecewise functions and their domains.
+The Extreme Value Theorem states that if a function is continuous on a closed interval, it must have both a maximum and minimum value on that interval.
+However, since the domain here is open (-1, 2), the theorem does not directly apply, necessitating a careful analysis of the function's behavior near the endpoints.

 Recommended video: